Get engagement insights delivered to your inbox

 Try to think of yourself as a sports coach who has been brought in to train an existing squad.
 Every member of your team, having been recruited by your talent scout, is there for a reason.
 They’re up to the task.
 What you’re there for is to nurture their abilities and get them working as a unit.

 Talk to them individually.
 Identify the areas where they can improve and look for ways that you can play to their strengths.
 Your end goal is to grow your team to the point that its members can one day go off and become managers themselves.
+Leading a team isn’t just about guiding your teammates, but growing them to the next stages of their careers.

 There are few things worse than a manager who deflects responsibility onto their team when things go wrong.